 - As of the date of this Quarterly Report on Form 10-Q, all of the Company's 88 retail shopping centers are open and operating in compliance with federal, state and local COVID-19 guidelines and mandates.
-All of the Company's shopping centers feature necessity-based tenants, with 86 of the 88 properties anchored by grocery and/or drug stores. - Approximately 78.8% of the Company's tenants (based on GLA) have been designated "essential businesses" in accordance with state guidelines.
-Of these tenants, approximately 89.4% are open and operating. - Approximately 70.4% of the Company's tenants (based on GLA) are open and operating and approximately 29.6% of the Company's tenants are currently closed. - As of the date of this Quarterly Report on Form 10-Q, the Company has received payment of approximately 68.3% of contractual base rent and common area maintenance reimbursables billed for the month of April.
-As is believed to be the case with retail landlords across the U.S., the Company has received a number of rent relief requests from tenants, most often in the form of rent deferral requests, which the Company is evaluating on a case-by-case basis.
+All of the Company's shopping centers feature necessity-based tenants, with 86 of the 88 properties anchored by grocery and/or drug stores. - Approximately 87.5% of the Company's tenants (based on Annualized Base Rent) are open and operating and approximately 12.5% of the Company's tenants are currently closed. - The Company has received payment of approximately 81.9% of contractual base rent billed for the second quarter of 2020, and approximately 84.9% of contractual base rent billed for the month of July.
+As is believed to be the case with retail landlords across the U.S., the Company has received a number of rent relief requests from tenants, most often in the form of rent deferral requests.
+The Company has entered into lease modifications that deferred approximately 4.3% of base rent contracted for the second quarter of 2020.
+The Company has evaluated and continues to evaluate rent relief requests on a case-by-case basis.
+Not all tenants requests have resulted or will ultimately result in modification agreements, nor is the Company foregoing its contractual rights under its lease agreements.
+See Note 1 of the accompanying consolidated financial statements for a discussion on how the Company accounts for COVID-19 related rent concessions.